RubayetKamal/SS2025_Embedded_Electronic_Engineering_A/README.md

 Similar to the Real-Time Systems course, each student is required to write a paper in IEEE format on a specific topic.
 My Topic: **Low Power Scheduling for High-Level Synthesis**

-Each of the above topics is documented in its respective .tex file, located in the root directory.
+Each of the above topics is documented in its respective .tex file, located in their respective course directory.
 These files are auto-updated and compiled into a final PDF stored in the Compiled_PDF/ folder.

 🧪 Lab Work
 The theoretical knowledge from both sub-courses is applied in a lab project.
 The lab is carried out in teams of three and focuses on practical implementation.